Word Power: Can You Match These Tricky Terms With Their Definitions?

 Centuries of trade between Middle Eastern and European merchants brought more than silks and spices to the West.
-Find out how many of these English words of Arabic origin are in your vocabulary.
+Find out how many of these words are in your vocabulary.

 A: Breed of soft-haired rabbit